vinod-kha/CICD-demo/README.md

-Certainly!
-Here's an example README.md file for your containerized WiseCow application deployed in Kubernetes using Git, Jenkins, Docker, and Kubernetes:

----

 # WiseCow Application Deployment

 This repository contains the deployment files and instructions for deploying the WiseCow application in a Kubernetes cluster using Git, Jenkins, Docker, and Kubernetes.